Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we address the estimation of the Fisher information matrix in general latent variable models.
-We consider the moment estimate of the covariance matrix of the score whereas the observed FIM, equal to the moment estimate based on the expression of the FIM equal to minus the expectation of the Hessian of the log-likelihood, is usually used in practice.
-We detailed the theoretical properties of both estimates.
-We propose a stochastic approximation algorithm to compute the proposed estimate of the FIM when it can not be calculated analytically and establish its theoretical convergence properties.
-We carry out a simulation study in mixed effects model and a Poisson mixture model to compare the performances of both estimates and of the proposed algorithm.
-We emphasize that the moment estimate of the covariance matrix of the score requires less regularity assumptions than the observed FIM, leading in the same time to less derivative calculus.
-From a computational point of view, the implementation of the algorithm for the moment estimate of the covariance matrix of the score only involves the first derivatives of the log-likelihood, in contrary to the other moment estimate which involves the second derivatives of the log-likelihood.
+We focus on the empirical Fisher information matrix which is a moment estimate of the covariance matrix of the score.
+We propose a stochastic approximation algorithm to compute this estimate when it can not be calculated analytically and establish its theoretical convergence properties.
+We carry out a simulation study in mixed effects model and in a Poisson mixture model to compare the performances of several estimates, namely the considered empirical Fisher information matrix and the observed Fisher information matrix.
+We emphasize that the empirical FIM requires less regularity assumptions than the observed FIM.
+From a computational point of view, the implementation of the algorithm for evaluating the empirical FIM only involves the first derivatives of the log-likelihood, in contrary to the one for evaluating the observed FIM which involves the second derivatives of the log-likelihood.

 The main perspective of this work is to adapt the procedure for statistical models whose derivatives of the log-likelihood have no tractable expressions, coupling the algorithm with numerical derivative procedures.
-It would be particularly interesting to consider mechanistic models such as crop models for example (\cite{Technow2015}).